jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   - `pytest-watch`_ is a python program that automatically runs pytest_ when a python file in the folder/directory changes
   - pytest_ is a `python package`_ like unittest_ that is used for testing
   - ``requirements.txt`` is the name of a file where I can list `python packages`_ for pip_ the `python package manager`_ to install in the `virtual environment`_ later, you can use any name you like
+  - ``|`` is an operator called a pipe that is used to send the result on the left to the program on the right
+  - ``Out-File`` is a program that writes the input given to the file given

 * I install the `pytest-watch`_ package and its dependencies from the ``requirements.txt`` file